PeanutbutterWarrior/Craigbot/README.md

 # Craigbot

-A clone of dadbot, written in python, and renamed to craig
+A discord bot similar to dadbot, written in python

-Attempts to be the same user experience
+# Installation

+Requires a .env file in the directory, with a line `DISCORD_TOKEN={bot token}`

+Run the main.py script to run